Evaluating Thyroid Problems

-Your doctor will ask about symptoms you’ve noticed, such as changes in body temperature, weight, and energy level.
-Tell your doctor about all medications you’re taking and if you’ve ever had thyroid surgery.
-And mention if you have a family history of thyroid problems, or if you are pregnant or plan to become pregnant.
-Also tell your doctor if you’ve ever been treated with radiation to the head or neck.
+Your doctor will ask about symptoms you've noticed, such as changes in body temperature, weight, and energy level.
+Tell your doctor about all medications you're taking and if you've ever had thyroid surgery.
+Be sure to mention if you have a family history of thyroid problems, or if you are pregnant or plan to become pregnant.
+Also tell your doctor if you've ever been treated with radiation to the head or neck.

 After the medical history, your doctor will examine you.
 He or she will feel your neck to check your thyroid gland for changes in size or shape.
 Your doctor may also look for changes in heart rate, reflexes, muscle strength, or skin texture.

 Your doctor will order blood tests.
 They may include the following:

 - A TSH test helps determine how much thyroid stimulating hormone (TSH) is being produced by the pituitary gland.
 This test is used to help diagnose or evaluate most thyroid problems, by determining whether a person's thyroid hormone is normal, overactive (hyperthyroidism), or underactive (hypothyroidism).

 - T3 and T4 tests help determine how much thyroid hormones (T3 and T4) are available in the blood.
 This test if often used to help diagnose hyperthyroidism or hypothyroidism.

 Based on the results of your exam and blood tests, you may have other diagnostic tests.
 They may include the following: